Mature Masculine

 Active Shadow: The Tyrant

-You shut down your feelings and dismiss others' feelings as weakness.
-You use intimidation to maintain control and cut yourself off from honest feedback.
+We shut down our feelings and dismiss others' feelings as weakness.
+We use intimidation to maintain control and cut ourselves off from honest feedback.

 The Tyrant rules through fear, not respect.
 He may get compliance, but never true loyalty or love.
-Such power breeds resentment and silent withdrawal from those around you.
+Such power breeds resentment and silent withdrawal from those around us.

 Passive Shadow: The Victim

 The Victim cannot hold space for anyone—not even himself.
-There is a helplessness that drains your relationships and weakens your sense of self.
+This helplessness drains our relationships and weakens our sense of self.

 Near Enemies: False Versions